rossetti/KSLBook/docs/02-Chapter2.md

 As illustrated in Figure \@ref(fig:ScoringModelLabel), the scoring models are implemented by sub-classing from the `PDFScoringModel` abstract base class.
 Users of the KSL distribution recommendation framework can select which scoring models to include during the evaluation process.
 The default set of scoring models are BIC, AD, CVM, and QQC.
 During testing, the BIC criterion performed very well across all but very low sample sizes.
 The AD and CVM criteria tend to perform better for lower sample sizes, while the QQC criterion tends to perform better for higher sample sizes and for particular distribution families.

 The quality of a parametric fit for a specific distribution can be evaluated by one or more scoring models.
 Since distribution quality metrics have been designed to measure different aspects of the fit, the KSL allows the scoring results to be combined into an overall score.
 Suppose distribution $F_k$ is evaluated by the the scoring models, each resulting in score $S_i$ for $i=1,2,\cdots, m$, where $m$ is the number of scoring models.
 In general, the scores may not have the same scales and the same direction of *goodness*.
-The KSL scoring system translates and scales each score $S_i$ in to a value, $M_i$ measure, that has a common scale and direction (a bigger score is better).
+The KSL scoring system translates and scales each score $S_i$ in to a value measure, $M_i$, that has a common scale and direction (a bigger score is better).
 These value measures are then combined into an overall value ($V_k$) for the distribution using weights ($w_i$) across the scoring criteria:

 \begin{equation}
 V_{k} = \sum_{i=1}^{m}w_i \times M_i